tModLoader/tModLoader/PortingNotes_1.4.5.md

 - AssetRepository a huge mess of patches. _changeWatcher patch might need to be restored.
 - LanguageManager.GetText changed, now it stores on miss.
 Before it didn't and we kept that behavior.
 Do we want the old behavior still?
 - Recipe.FindRecipes gone.
 Probably not needed anymore
-- MusicID entries have changed.
-I have a diff prepared, need to add to wiki or handle it somehow.
 - ProjAIStyleID and NPCAIStyleID will need to be regenerated (jopo has script)
 - Replace Main.hasFocus with FocusHelper.AllowUIInputs (or another property)
 - Player.QuickSpawnItem no longer returns an int indicating the index of the item in Main.item.
 This is because the spawned item can now potentially go directly into player inventory.